dgketchum/swim-rs/examples/README.txt

 	This should display the accuracy of the uncalibrated model and SSEBop against the selected flux station.
 	Use 'params' as the kwargs argument in the main call to run_fields() to assign parameters.

-4. Calibrate TAW, MAD, and the NDVI-ETf coefficients using PEST++:
+4. Calibrate TAW, MAD, and the NDVI-Kcb coefficients using PEST++:

 	- Modify flux_swim.toml configuration file to point to the data you already built, the time period to be run, the unique field intentifier (should be 'FID'), etc.

-	- Preprocess the 'observed' data to be used for calbration using examples/flux/preproc.py, the oberved data is simply the corrected OpenET ETr times SSEBop ETf at this point (i.e., etr * etf = eta).
+	- Preprocess the 'observed' data to be used for calbration using examples/flux/preproc.py, the observed data is simply the corrected OpenET ETr times SSEBop ETf at this point (i.e., etr * etf = eta).
 Consider using eto and/or another RSET algorithm in the future.
 This writes obs_eta.np.